kostyanoob/covid19_toolkit/README.md

 # covid19_toolkit
- Optimally select people for COVID19 testing.
-Can be employed on an organization level subject to a daily test budget.
+ Goal: Optimally select people for COVID19 testing.
+If you're running an organization and you can pick only a limited number of people for a daily test, this software will select the optimal subset of people that minimizes the risk of an outbreak in your organization.

 ![Screenshot of the software](HighLevel.PNG)